Introduction: Rotellino - 3€ Battery Free Contactless Bike Light

 The process is simple and done with common tools as shown in the pictures.

 Solder the LEDs to the relay as shown in the pictures to fit well into the light housing.

 Remember to connect the LEDs with reverse polarity as shown in the circuit drawing.

 Download files from thingiverse.

-There are special considerations for printing.
+There aren't special considerations for printing.